ybainier/Hypodermic/README.md

 ## Benchmarks

-Some comparative benchmarks are available on the wiki, [check it out](https://github.com/ybainier/Hypodermic/wiki/Benchmarks).
+Some comparative benchmarks are available on the wiki, [check them out](https://github.com/ybainier/Hypodermic/wiki/Benchmarks).

 ## Ackowledgment